CLI - bossing Varnish around¶

 Ban cache content¶

-Varnish offers “purges” to remove things from cache, provided that you know exactly what they are.
+Varnish offers “purges” to remove things from cache, but that requires you to know exactly what they are.

 Imagine for instance that the company logo changed and now you need Varnish to stop serving the old logo out of the cache: